 - Perform direct and indirect patient care activities through various programs, including medication therapy management (MTM), quality improvement interventions and drug utilization review.

-- Present medication monographs and therapy class reviews to the Pharmacy and Therapeutics (P&T) Committee.
+- Present medication monographs and medical utilization evaluations (MUE) results to the Pharmacy and Therapeutics (P&T) committee.

-- Complete a residency research project suitable for publication and present results at the Pediatric Pharmacy Association.
+- Complete a residency research project suitable for publication and present results at the Pediatric Pharmacy Association (PPA) Annual Meeting.

-- Work in the inpatient pharmacy every third weekend and one evening every other week.
+- Staff in the inpatient pharmacy every third weekend and one evening every other week.

 - Earn a teaching certificate through Midwestern University College of Pharmacy- Glendale Clinician Educators Program.